-There’s good evidence showing that accessing our mobile phones or other electronic devices before we sleep – such as TVs, tablets or computers - can interfere with our normal sleep processes.
+There’s good evidence to show that using mobile phones, tablets or computers - and even watching TV - when we go to bed can interfere with our normal sleep processes.

 Bad idea: phones or other electronic devices in bed can be a problem because they stimulate rather than relax the brain.